ovrclk/akashjs-doc/README.md

 ## Signed Transactions

 For transactions that requiring signing, requests must be passed through the signing client.
+Basic setup is the same as for any signed requests.
+For the message, the appropriate message type can be imported from `akashjs`.
+Below is an example of a deployment close message.

 ```ts
 import { Secp256k1HdWallet } from "@cosmjs/launchpad";